civetweb/civetweb/docs/UserManual.md

 A description how to create a certificate can be found in doc/OpenSSL.md

 ### num\_threads `50`
 Number of worker threads.
-Civetweb handles each incoming connection in a separate thread.
-Therefore, the value of this option is effectively the number of concurrent HTTP connections Civetweb can handle.
+CivetWeb handles each incoming connection in a separate thread.
+Therefore, the value of this option is effectively the number of concurrent HTTP connections CivetWeb can handle.

 ### run\_as\_user
 Switch to given user credentials after startup.
-Usually, this option is required when civetweb needs to bind on privileged ports on UNIX.
-To do that, civetweb needs to be started as root.
+Usually, this option is required when CivetWeb needs to bind on privileged ports on UNIX.
+To do that, CivetWeb needs to be started as root.
 From a security point of view, running as root is not advisable, therefore this option can be used to drop privileges.
 Example:

-    civetweb -listening_ports 80 -run_as_user webserver
+    CivetWeb -listening_ports 80 -run_as_user webserver

 ### url\_rewrite\_patterns
 Comma-separated list of URL rewrites in the form of `uri_pattern=file_or_directory_path`.
-When Civetweb receives any request, it constructs the file name to show by combining `document_root` and the URI.
+When CivetWeb receives any request, it constructs the file name to show by combining `document_root` and the URI.
 However, if the rewrite option is used and `uri_pattern` matches the requested URI, then `document_root` is ignored.
 Instead, `file_or_directory_path` is used, which should be a full path name or a path relative to the web server's current working directory.
-Note that `uri_pattern`, as all civetweb patterns, is a prefix pattern.
+Note that `uri_pattern`, as all CivetWeb patterns, is a prefix pattern.

 This makes it possible to serve many directories outside from `document_root`, redirect all requests to scripts, and do other tricky things.
 For example, to redirect all accesses to `.doc` files to a special script, do:

-    civetweb -url_rewrite_patterns **.doc$=/path/to/cgi-bin/handle_doc.cgi
+    CivetWeb -url_rewrite_patterns **.doc$=/path/to/cgi-bin/handle_doc.cgi

 Or, to imitate support for user home directories, do:

-    civetweb -url_rewrite_patterns /~joe/=/home/joe/,/~bill=/home/bill/
+    CivetWeb -url_rewrite_patterns /~joe/=/home/joe/,/~bill=/home/bill/

 ### hide\_files\_patterns
 A pattern for the files to hide.
 Files that match the pattern will not show up in directory listing and return `404 Not Found` if requested.
 Pattern must be for a file name only, not including directory names.
 Example:

-    civetweb -hide_files_patterns secret.txt|**.hide
+    CivetWeb -hide_files_patterns secret.txt|**.hide

 Note: hide\_file\_patterns uses the pattern described above.
 If you want to hide all files with a certain extension, make sure to use **.extension